Jaluus/PaperTrail/readme.md

 ## Abstract

-We propose to build a personalized paper recommender for conference attendees using an author–paper bipartite graph.
-Nodes represent authors and papers, and edges capture authorship relations.
-We treat recommendations as ranking candidate papers for a target author at a given conference.
-To incorporate semantic signals, we enrich the graph with textual embeddings derived from paper titles and abstracts, and systematically study their contribution to recommendation quality.
-For evaluation, we employ a conference-based split in which the model is trained on one (or more) source conferences and evaluated on a disjoint target conference, enabling a realistic test of generalization performance.
+We introduce PaperTrail, a graph-based recommendation system designed to assist conference authors in discovering interesting papers.
+We represent the relationships between authors and papers as a heterogeneous bipartite graph, where nodes represent authors and papers, and edges denote authorship.
+We attempt to use the graph structure as well as textual features (title and abstract) to recommend relevant papers to authors based on their previous publications.
+We compare two graph neural network models, GraphSAGE and LightGCN, against a non-graph baseline that simply uses text embeddings of the papers and dot product similarity.

 See the associated blog post [here](https://medium.com/@jaluus/26c80a5a6a5a).